 Students in academically focused communities interact through co-enrollment in courses each semester as identified by their college, activities focused specifically on their fields of study and community development activities offered by hall staff.
 All these efforts help students to build strong connections with their college and peers.

 Look at each Learning Community page to see what makes it a unique place to live and learn.

 Students participating in each academic learning community are eligible to register for LAUNCH, an early arrival program connecting students to campus in the days prior to the semester starting.
-More information will be posted this spring.
+Information is available on your learning community page.